Money Morning Live

 Design

-I converted the page into a dynamic hub that clearly displayed live status, schedules, subscribed versus unsubscribed rooms, and direct links from unsubscribed rooms to targeted pitch pages with newsletter opt-ins.
+The Rooms page became a dynamic hub: live status indicators, schedules, and a clear distinction between subscribed and unsubscribed rooms — with unsubscribed rooms linking directly to targeted pitch pages with newsletter opt-ins.

-When external development resources were reduced, I built targeted pitch pages in WordPress to maintain progress.
-I also conducted evening calls with publishers after market close to efficiently configure individual trading rooms.
+When external development resources were reduced mid-project, I built the pitch pages myself in WordPress to keep momentum.
+I also ran evening calls with publishers after market close to configure individual trading rooms — recognizing that waiting for resources that weren’t coming would stall the whole project.

 Outcomes

-The redesign produced measurable improvements in user experience, engagement, and lead generation in areas that previously had little to no conversion activity.
+The redesign produced measurable improvements across every area it touched — including areas that previously had no conversion activity at all.

-- Lead Generation: New email capture mechanisms (gated chat, “Follow” buttons, and pitch-page modals) generated an estimated 80–150 new subscribers per month.
+Lead generation was the standout result.
+The new email capture mechanisms — gated chat, Follow buttons, and pitch-page modals — generated an estimated 80–150 new subscribers per month from a platform that had been capturing virtually none.

 Takeaways